ioi-israel/server-setup/README.md

         ```
     * The locking mechanism uses `python-flufl.lock`, which internally relies on creating hard links.
 This may not work in VirtualBox shared directories.
 One possible workaround (tentative, not to be used on production machines) is to change the lock path in `config.yaml` to something local.
 This of course disables the locking, because one server will not see the other's lock.
 You will have to be careful not to create collisions (a collision may happen when simultaneously `ioi-testing` is processing an updated repository and `ioi-training` is fetching contest/task/user data).
 * Make sure the request handler is running, see above.
-* Clone a testing contest repository from gitolite.
+* Clone a testing contest repository from gitolite to your computer.
     ```
     $ git clone ssh://gitolite3@192.168.56.210/contests/testing
     ```